pantheon-systems/documentation/source/content/wordpress-known-issues.md

 ## WordPress Multisite

-Pantheon supports designated use cases for [WordPress Multisite](/guides/multisite) created by WordPress' Multisite feature.
+Pantheon supports designated use cases for [WordPress Multisite](/guides/multisite).

 It's especially ill-advised to use Multisite to set up many distinct/separate sites — e.g. running different plugins, for different customers — on a single code installation.